Fashion Design and Merchandising Minor

 Villa students are always making new and exciting pieces that showcase their talents and apply their skills in practical environments.

-Questions about the program?
+Questions about minoring in fashion?
 Reach out to one of our professors.